WalkthroughVR/Handbook/Procedures/HiringProcess.md

 ## 5) Follow Up Cultural Interview
 The idea of the second interview is more of an extension of our first call.
 Here we may cover the questions we missed in our first interaction and we should be covering additional questions each other have.
 Additional questions we may ask are:

-- What do you like to do outside of work?
+- What do you like to do when you are not working?
 - What are you looking for in a new position?
 - Why are you leaving your current job?
 - What other companies are you interviewing with and what makes them intriguing?
 - What are a few things you really enjoy at your current company and what would you change?
 - Are you a "move fast, break things" or a "let's do this right the first time" kind of person?
+- At work what types of activities do you find fulfilling.
+At work what are objectives or activities that you get excited over And why?
+- Talk to me about your teenage years - what was it like?
+Did you work hard when you were a teenager?
+Give an example.

 <br><br>